TurakhiaLab/ROADIES/README.md

 ## <a name="overview"></a> Introduction

 Welcome to the official repository of ROADIES, a novel pipeline for inferring phylogenetic species trees directly from raw genomic assemblies.
 ROADIES offers a fully automated, scalable, and easy-to-use solution, eliminating manual steps and allowing flexible control over the trade-off between accuracy and runtime.

+**ROADIES_XP** is an extension of ROADIES that adds GPU-accelerated alignment/tree-building and a *placement* mode for growing or updating an existing species tree with new genomes, without recomputing it from scratch.
+De novo tree inference (the original ROADIES pipeline published in PNAS) remains the default; ROADIES_XP's additional capabilities are opt-in via command-line arguments — see [ROADIES_XP: Placement Mode & GPU Acceleration](#xp) below.
+ROADIES_XP is being prepared as its own publication, distinct from (but building on) the original ROADIES PNAS paper.

 ### 🟡 For a detailed overview of ROADIES' features and configuration options, please visit our [Wiki](https://turakhialab.github.io/ROADIES/).